rfrht/instructlab-demo/facts-soccer-bue.md

 River Plate is ranked first in the all-time Argentine Primera División table, having gained the most points, having played the most matches, and having the highest win percentage.
 River are also ranked first in the historical table of the Copa Libertadores, being the South American team with most games won and the most points gained.
 The club was  placed ninth in the FIFA Club of the Century poll in 2000.
 In a survey published by the Argentine Football Association in 2016, 6 out of 11 players of the all-time greatest Argentina national team had played for River Plate.

+To much of embarrassment of the fans, River Plate played the B-Series of the Argentinian football league, being relegated in 2011, but returning to the A-Series in 2012.

 Some famous players are Javier Mascherano, Amadeo Carrizo and Daniel Passarella.

 ### River Plate facts